Bell Nob opens Monday, with some COVID-19 precautions

-Bell Nob Golf Course opened Monday, weather permitting, and with added precautions to avoid the spread of COVID-19, according to a press release.
+Bell Nob Golf Course opened Monday with added precautions to avoid the spread of COVID-19, but strong winds limited the number of tee times available.

+Social distancing is one of the largest priorities that helped drive a few of rule changes in reopening the court.
+Tee times, which start at 9 a.m., are staggered by 20 minutes, but there aren’t any restrictions on how many players can be on the course at one time.

+Bonnell also thought that Bell Nob’s precautions and rule changes are sensible.

+“It’s good they’re doing (social distancing),” Bonnell said.
+“You’re never too close.
+I’m really excited to get out and play and get some air.”

-Bell Nob also is cutting down on the number of commonly touched surfaces on the golf course and will remove all bunker rakes and ball washing machines, along with turning off the drinking fountains.
+Bell Nob is also cutting down on the number of commonly touched surfaces on the golf course and have removed all bunker rakes and ball washing machines, along with turning off the drinking fountains.

+The staff also devised a plan to eliminate contact with the flag, Bell Nob pro Cameron Brown said.
+Each flag has been inserted into styrofoam noodles, ones often used in swimming pools, which fills the hole.
+When a would-be made putt hits the noodle, it’ll bounce off and be counted as a make.

-The outside restrooms and portable toilets around the course will remain open, but the pro shop will be closed, the release said.
-All purchases will be made at a service window at the shop.
+The outside restrooms and portable toilets around the course will remain open, but the pro shop is closed and all purchases will be made at a service window at the shop.

-Also, instead of scorecards being available in one spot on holes one and 10, where many hands would be touching, cards and pencils will be placed in each golf car before the round.
+Also, instead of scorecards being available in the same spot on holes one and 10, where many hands would be touching them, cards and pencils will be placed in each golf cart before a round.

-The procedure for players using golf cars will be different, too, as only one person will be allowed to ride.
-The release also said that each car will be disinfected after use, but players are responsible for clearing out all trash after their round.
+The procedure for players using golf carts also will be different.
+Only one person will be allowed to ride in each cart.
+The release also said that each cart will be disinfected after use, but players are responsible for clearing out all trash after their rounds.

+Kameron Hunter, a teacher at Sage Valley Junior High and the golf coach at Thunder Basin High School, is one who is taking social distancing as seriously as he can.
+He said that the golf course opening provides some relief from quarantine, but added that players need to take distancing seriously when they’re on the course for the opening to be beneficial.

+Personally, Hunter is leaning toward staying in quarantine and “riding this out” instead of hitting the links that he loves.

 (0) comments